Life-cycle assessment: LCA uses

 EPDs provide a level of transparency that is being increasingly demanded through policies and standards around the world.
-They are used in the built environment as a tool for experts in the industry to compose whole building life cycle assessments more easily, as the environmental impact of individual products are known.
+As of 2026, they serve as the foundational data source for mandatory Digital Product Passports (DPP), allowing for the standardized exchange of life cycle sustainability data across global supply chains.
+They are also used in the built environment to compose whole-building assessments more efficiently.

 Data analysis

 A life cycle analysis is only as accurate and valid as is its basis set of data.
 There are two fundamental types of LCA data–unit process data, and environmental input-output (EIO) data.
 A unit process data collects data around a single industrial activity and its product(s), including resources used from the environment and other industries, as well as its generated emissions throughout its life cycle.
 EIO data are based on national economic input-output data.

 In 2001, ISO published a technical specification on data documentation, describing the format for life cycle inventory data (ISO 14048).
 The format includes three areas: process, modeling and validation, and administrative information.

 When comparing LCAs, the data used in each LCA should be of equivalent quality, since no just comparison can be done if one product has a much higher availability of accurate and valid data, as compared to another product which has lower availability of such data.

-Moreover, time horizon is a sensitive parameter and was shown to introduce inadvertent bias by providing one perspective on the outcome of LCA, when comparing the toxicity potential between petrochemicals and biopolymers for instance.
-Therefore, conducting sensitivity analysis in LCA are important to determine which parameters considerably impact the results, and can also be used to identify which parameters cause uncertainties.
+Conducting sensitivity analysis in LCA is important to determine which parameters considerably impact the results, and can also be used to identify which parameters cause uncertainties.
+Moreover, parametric LCA workflows use parametric models in which selected inputs are represented as adjustable parameters rather than fixed values and can be varied systematically across repeated calculations.
+These parameters can be discrete, such as the choice of a background dataset, or continuous, such as process temperature, yield, or electricity demand.
+Linking these parameters to a computational model allows multiple scenarios to be evaluated efficiently within a consistent model structure and provides the basis for systematic sensitivity analysis and uncertainty propagation, for example, through Monte Carlo simulation.

 Data sources used in LCAs are typically large databases.
 Common data sources include: